volusion/element-tutorial/cli/README.md

 Maybe you are adding new features to your block, the block configuration is not compatible with the previous, and/or the look and feel of the block changed.
 Those are all good reasons to create a major release.

-In order to do that, we recommend to create a new branch, where you will keep the `version 2` of the code:
+In order to do that, we recommend creating a new branch, where you will keep the `version 2` of the code:

 ```bash
 git checkout -b version2